jdorfman/katacoda-scenarios/curiefense-demo/intro.md

-In this guide, we will deploy Curiefense using Docker Compose, then test and configure.
+In this guide, we will explore what Curiefense can do without needing to install anything.

+In thisWe will cover:

+* Curiefense Management UI
+* Grafana Dashboards
+    * Traffic Overview Dashboard
+    * Top Activities Dashboard